NeuroTechX/ntx_slack_archive/general.md

 >
 If consumer neurotech wants to make really useful and commercially successful devices, we need to expand our technological toolkit.

+4/3/2017 3:05 AM

+ **stephen** :

+ >SO WHAT NOW, PARTY POOPER

+>
+Most of the interesting problems havent been solved yet.

+>
+What are problems that noninvasive neurotechnology developers face?
+How could we &?

+>
+- record higher-quality data

+>
+- record more types of data

+>
+- with sensors that are less invasive, smaller, and cheaper

+>

+>

+>
+Here are some specific projects that could be interesting, or problems to solve.

+>
+- make EEG, EMG, HRV, GSR, and IR sensors that are less invasive, smaller cheaper. (the ideal externally-worn ephys device would be invisible, weigh &lt;1g, and cost &lt;$1. how close can you get to that?)

+>
+- could you make temporary sticker tattoos that stick in the skin, transmit to an external device, and could be washed off with special solution?
+What if you just used normal tattoo-injection material in the scalp?

+>
+- connect all those tiny ephys things in a mesh network that also knows about your environment.

+>
+- data integration. h/t to Cloudbrain for starting on this.

+>
+- super-easy API to connect a game engine (Unity; Unreal&) with any ephys sensor.

+>
+- fNIRS.
+Hats off to <#C0TK3ULLS|openfnir> for a noble attempt.
+There are probably ways to do this even better and cheaper.

+>
+- create a way to detect mental energy levels throughout the day, with a device anyone could wear to any workplace. not HRV, not number of steps walked.
+Actual mental energy.
+Probably the most important physiologically-measurable variable for the lifestyle and careers that most people reading this post want.
+You could correlate this with sleep, diet, and anything else.
+Ill start by offering a $1000 bounty for a good solution to this problem.

+>
+- find a way to help people to reliably have restorative sleep.
+This researcher found a way to turn REM sleep on and off with optogenetics (<http://news.berkeley.edu/2015/10/15/researchers-find-neural-switch-that-turns-dreams-on-and-off/>).
+Could you do that non-invasively?